caruby/core/doc/sops/change.md

           ...
         end

-* Check out a tracking branch.
+* Check out a tracking topic branch.
 All changes are made on a branch rather than the master.
   The master branch is reserved for syncing to other repositories.

         git checkout -b save_gleason_score_fix